- About Us

-Teams will participate in webinar.
-Teams will also have an opportunity to report on Consideration and Assessment activities they have conducted during the school year.
 Presenter will troubleshoot issues and present information on strategies for systems change related to AT Consideration and Assessment.
-Dr. Reed will provide instructions to teams regarding the April 15 assignments: completing two self-assessment matrices on AT Consideration and AT Assessment, compare to previous scores, and share results with ABLE Tech via email to email@example.com and Kimberly.firstname.lastname@example.org.
+Dr. Reed will provide instructions to teams regarding the April 15 assignments: completing two self-assessment matrices on AT Consideration and AT Assessment, compare to previous scores, and share results with ABLE Tech via email to firstname.lastname@example.org.